Korigami/DPP4SAS/README.md

 %include "&dirPath.\SAS4GL\loadModules.sas";
 %load_modules(&dirPath.);
 ```
-Note that Path_to_repository is the path to the unpacked repository without quotation marks are added.
+Note that Path_to_repository is the path to the unpacked repository without quotation marks added.

 ## Installation of IML package: